leej3/compose-docs/docs/introduction/ecosystem.md

 Although this approach was surprsingly successful, there were several major limitations to Neurosynth 1.0:

 * Meta-analyses were limited by **concepts that can be inferred from large scale text mining** (i.e. frequency of terms in the text).
-Although these features proved to be surprsingly useful for well-powered and broad cognitive constructs (e.g. 'emotion'), Neurosynth was not able to capture the fine-grained details of the neuroimaging literature, or allow users to define their own grouping of studies.
+Although these features proved to be surprisingly useful for well-powered and broad cognitive constructs (e.g. 'emotion'), Neurosynth was not able to capture the fine-grained details of the neuroimaging literature, or allow users to define their own grouping of studies.

 * The database is not curated, and therefore contains many **inaccuracies and incomplete** data at both the study and coordinate level.